 The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
 Each ADS will represent one share (or a right to receive one share) deposited with ING Bank N.V., as custodian for the depositary in The Netherlands.
-Each ADS will also represent any other securities, cash or other property which may be held by the deposited shares together with our other securities, cash and other property held by the depositary, are referred to as the deposited securities.
-The depositary's office at which the ADSs are administered and its principal executive office are located at 240 Greenwich Street, New York, New York, New York 10286.
+Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
+The deposited shares together with our other securities, cash and other property held by the depositary's office at which the ADSs are administered and its principal executive office are located at 240 Greenwich Street, New York, New York 10286.